 Code of Conduct

-The AACE 2021 Conference & Expo and the +Boston Retreat are intended for education, networking, and collaboration among professionals.
+The AACE Conference & Expo is intended for education, networking, and collaboration among professionals.
 AACE is committed to providing a safe, supportive and respectful conference experience regardless of a person’s race, color, ethnicity, national origin, citizenship status, age, religion, disability status, gender, gender identity, sexual orientation, genetic information, physical appearance, or other characteristics.
 AACE expects conference participants to communicate professionally and constructively and to uphold the professional and educational purposes of the conference.

 We expect cooperation from all participants to help ensure a safe environment for everybody.

 Harassment of conference participants or AACE staff in any form is prohibited.
 Unacceptable behavior includes, but is not limited to offensive verbal comments, expressed or implied threat of physical or professional harm, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.